alexhokl/notes/vim.md

 - `:copen` to open a quickfix window
 - `:cc 2` to select the second option in a quickfix window
 - `ccl` to close the quickfix window
+- `:OmniSharpRunTest` to run unit test of the test method containing the current cursor
+- `:OmniSharpRunTestsInFile` to run unit tests in the current file

 ##### Go